uwe-app/website/site/docs/other/ssl-certificates.md

 +++
 title = "SSL Certificates"
-description = "Generate certifiactes and configure the web server for SSL"
+description = "Generate certificates and configure the web server for SSL"
 +++

 {{> crumbtrail}}